s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Conditional Computation

 Haskell has different styles of dealing with conditional evaluation.
-We will now show the most common variants to express conditional statements.
+We will now show the most common variants.

 The most obvious one in terms of functionality is the `if ... then ... else`
 construct: